Skip to content

 Manage guests carefully.
 Add users with guest access only when explicitly necessary and ensure that access ends as soon as the business need in question is no longer present.

-The same applies to granting external access, i.e. the access rights you grant in your partner network, for example.
+The same applies to granting external access to Microsoft Teams external users, i.e. the access rights you grant in your partner network, for example.

 • Access to files should not be synonymous with access to all content in the team.
 Does this occur frequently for you,